Eldrago12/Webhook-Delivery-Service/README.md

 The service successfully implements all core requirements:

 * **Subscription Management:** Full CRUD operations are available via the `/api/subscriptions` endpoints.
 Subscriptions have a unique ID, target URL, and optional secret key and event type filter.

 * **Webhook Ingestion:** The `/api/ingest/{sub_id}` endpoint accepts `POST` requests, creates a `DeliveryTask`, and queues it asynchronously, returning a `202 Accepted` response.

 * **Asynchronous Delivery Processing:** The Celery worker processes queued tasks, retrieves subscription details, and attempts HTTP `POST` delivery with a configurable timeout.

 * **Retry Mechanism:** Failed deliveries are automatically retried using Celery's built-in retry logic with configurable exponential backoff parameters (`RETRY_BASE_DELAY_SECONDS`, `RETRY_FACTOR`, `MAX_RETRY_DELAY_SECONDS`) and a maximum number of attempts (`MAX_RETRIES`).

 * **Delivery Logging:** Each delivery attempt is logged in the `delivery_attempts` table, recording relevant details including outcome, status code, and error information.

 * **Log Retention:** A Celery Beat task is configured to periodically clean up `DeliveryAttempt` records older than the `LOG_RETENTION_HOURS` configuration.

 * **Status/Analytics Endpoint:** The `/api/v1/status/delivery_tasks/{task_id}` endpoint allows retrieving the status and history for a specific delivery task.
 (Note: An endpoint to list recent attempts for a subscription was not explicitly implemented but could be added).
 * **Caching:** Redis is used to cache `Subscription` objects after the first lookup, reducing database load for subsequent delivery attempts to the same subscription.

 ## Technical Requirements Met

 * **Language:** Python.

 * **Framework:** Flask for the web API.

 * **Database:** PostgreSQL, chosen for its reliability, ACID compliance, and suitability for structured data like subscriptions and logs, even with a potentially high volume of delivery attempts.

 * **Asynchronous Tasks / Queueing:** Celery with RabbitMQ as the broker and Redis as the result backend provides a robust and scalable system for handling background tasks and retries.

+* **Caching:** Redis is used to cache `Subscription` objects after the first lookup, reducing database load for subsequent delivery attempts to the same subscription.

 * **Containerisation:** The entire application stack is containerized using Docker and orchestrated with `docker-compose.yml`.
 The local setup works with just Docker installed.
 Development and testing were performed on a Mac device.

 * **Deployment:** The application is deployed to AWS Free Tier, with the backend running on an EC2 instance using Docker Compose and the frontend hosted on S3.

 ## Bonus Points Achieved

 * **Payload Signature Verification:** The ingestion endpoint (`/api/ingest/{sub_id}`) implements signature verification.
 If a subscription has a secret configured, the incoming request is expected to have a signature header (`X-Webhook-Secret` by default) containing an HMAC-SHA256 hash of the raw payload body, signed with the subscription's secret.
 Requests with missing or invalid signatures for subscriptions requiring a secret are rejected with a `401 Unauthorized` response.

 * **Event Type Filtering:** Subscriptions can optionally specify an `event_type_filter`.
 The ingestion endpoint expects the incoming event type in a header (`X-Webhook-Event` by default).
 If a subscription has a filter and the incoming event type does not match, the webhook is accepted (`202`) but the delivery task is skipped, and a corresponding message is returned in the response.

 ## Database Schema and Indexing